snarkify/sirius/README.md

 <img width="800" alt="fig2" src="https://github.com/snarkify/sirius/assets/3767044/12cdcff5-7e7e-4b1d-82ed-1aa690e5624f">
 </p>

-- **Frontend Layer**: This layer serves as the interface for various constraint systems, including Plonk, R1CS, and AIR.
+- **Frontend Layer**: This layer serves as the interface for various constraint systems.
 It's engineered to allow developers to work with their preferred constraint systems.
 User-defined circuits and witness data are converted into an intermediate representation format defined by the folding scheme.
 Our current implementation follows the _Special-sound interactive protocol_ [[SPS](https://eprint.iacr.org/2023/620)].
 An alternative scheme would be the _Customizable Constraint Systems protocol_ [[CCS](https://eprint.iacr.org/2023/552)].
 - **Folding Scheme Layer**: At the heart of the framework are the folding schemes IVC that accumulate the computations of multiple steps.
 At each step, the prover first calculates the instance-witness pairs from the previous step and folds them into the accumulator, then computes the cross terms and error vector for the folded instance-witness pairs.
 An IVC circuit then takes the outputs from the prover and performs the following steps: apply the step function `F`, fold the previous step's instance into the accumulator instance, and verify the inputs of the IVC circuit.
 - **Backend Layer**: The backend leverages Polynomial Interactive Oracle Proofs (PIOP) and Polynomial Commitment Schemes (PCS) to generate zkSNARKs for succinct and zero-knowledge verification.
 Polynomial relation checks of the IVC decider are converted to the multi-variate sum-check protocol.
 The evaluation phase of the sum-check protocol depends on the polynomial commitment scheme we choose (e.g. [Hyrax](https://eprint.iacr.org/2017/1132.pdf)).
 It is worth noting that when the polynomials are sparse, we can use the Spark compiler [[Spartan](https://eprint.iacr.org/2019/550)] to handle them efficiently.